tammolaube/soccer-island/README.md

 The season can now be browsed in a webserver.
 There is a login, which provides access to forms that allow authorized users to update game data.

-Also see the screenshots in docs/Screenshots.
+Also, see the screenshots in docs/Screenshots.